 OUR TOP 2 RECOMMENDATIONS FOR DAIRY FREE ALTERNATIVES

-If you are still in the market for a dairy free alternative to milk here are our top 2 options:
+If you are still in the market for a dairy free alternative to milk, here are our top two options:

 Second up is hemp milk, which is made of cannabis seeds (the same as marijuana) but doesn’t have any of the drug’s psychoactive side effects in the milk itself.
 While hemp milk still has a higher 3.7-to-1 ratio of omega-6 to omega-3, delivering 3700 mg of omega-6 and 1000 mg of omega-3 in each one cup serving, is not thought to contain any EMDs (phytic acid, oxalic acid, lectins, tannins, or trypsin inhibitors).
 Its excellent magnesium content also puts it up there as one of our top choices.
 But we’d be remiss if we didn’t mention the fact that the omega-3 found in hemp is ALA, the only form of omega-3 found in plants.
 ALA does not have all the great benefits of omega-3s from fish oils, which naturally contain the other two forms of omega-3 (EPA and DHA).
 When buying hemp milk, be sure to read the labels carefully, as both original and flavored hemp beverages are often loaded with sweeteners and thickening agents.
 Look for organic brands from reputable companies.